panda3d/panda3d-docs/glossary.rst

 .. glossary::

+   async
+      Common abbreviation of :term:`asynchronous`.

+   asynchronous
+      Term for an operation that is running in the background, as opposed to blocking the flow of the code until it is completed.

    bam
       Binary :term:`model` format native to Panda3D, containing a direct representation of the memory structure of a Panda3D scene graph, making this format quick to load and ideal for caching and distribution.

+   coroutine
+      A function that can be suspended and resumed at a later point.
+      See :ref:`coroutines`.

    egg
       A :term:`model` file format native to Panda3D which is text-based, meaning it can be opened and inspected using a text editor.
 It is usually produced by one of several :ref:`model exporters <model-export>`.

+   future
+      A special handle that represents an :term:`asynchronous` operation that will complete at some point in the future.
+Sometimes called a "promise" in other programming languages.
+Implemented in Panda3D via :class:`.AsyncFuture`.

    instancing
       The practice of showing a particular 3D model multiple times without